pavelchristof/lambda/README.md

 lambda
 ======

 Lamda is an interpreter for a toy function language.
 It is written in Haskell (and is nearly a subset of Haskell), using Alex/Happy for parsing.
-The purpose of this project was to learn about type inference.
+The goal of this project was to learn about type inference.
+It has served its purpose well, but the implementation is rather ad-hoc :)

 The language is based on polymorphic lambda calculus with Hindley-Milner type system.
 It allows no explicit type annotations, types are fully inferred and statically check.
 Lambda supports algebraic data types and simple pattern matching.